clarauso/gcp-cf-demo-telegram-bot/README.md

 # Cloud Run Function for a Telegram bot

-This repository contains an example of Python code that retrieves data from a public API endpoint and sends a Telegram message using the retrieved info.
+This repository contains an example of Python code that gets data from a public API endpoint and sends a Telegram message using the retrieved info.

 ## Local testing